 Last weekend I stayed in the most perfect log cabins in Wales at Trawsfynydd Holiday Village.
 It was an idyllic escape and these cabins are a hidden gem…so ssssssshhh, keep them quiet!

-‘It’s like a time warp here,’ I was told apologetically as I checked into my log cabin for the weekend.
+‘It’s like stepping back in time here,’ I was told as I checked into my log cabin for the weekend.
 ‘But we’re slowly moving into the twenty-first century!’

 ‘No!’
 I wanted to cry.
 ‘Stay in whatever century you’re in because this place is the dream.’